Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models

-where the constants $L$ and $M$ depend explicitly on $T$ and $\lambda _{1}$, and $M$ also depends explicitly on $\delta $.
-The details of these constants are in Theorem \ref{T:isvm} on page \pageref{T:isvm}.
-A similar asymptotic formula is obtained in the case where $k\rightarrow -\infty $, using symmetry properties of uncorrelated stochastic volatility models (see formula (\ref{E:ee}) on page \pageref{E:ee}).
+where the constants $M_{1}$, $M_{2}$, $M_{3}$, $M_{4}$, and $M_{5}$ depend explicitly on $T$ and $\lambda _{1}$, $M_{2}$ also depends explicitly on $ \delta $, while $M_{3}$ also depends explicitly on $n_{1}$, $M_{5}$ depends explicitly also on both $n_{1}$ and $\delta $, and $M_{4}$ has an additional rather complex dependence on all the eigen-elements through a factor $V$; this is all stated in Theorem \ref{T:is} and formula (\ref{E:oo}).
+A similar asymptotic formula is obtained in the case where $k\rightarrow -\infty $, using symmetry properties of uncorrelated stochastic volatility models (see ( \ref{E:ee})).
 The specific case of the Stein-Stein model is expanded upon in some detail.
-Numerical illustrations of how the small strike asymptotics can be used are provided in Section \ref {NUM}, in the context of calibration; we explain some of the calibration ideas in the next subsection.